kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 4. **Full support for concurrent testing**

    You can define in the ClusterTestSuite how many tests can be executed at the same time by adding the **concurrency** field.
 In our integration Prow jobs, we define the ClusterTestSuite with **concurrency** set to `5`.
-All tests are executed in around 20 minutes, but if they were executed sequentially, they would take twice as long.
+All tests are executed in around 20 minutes, but if they were executed one after another, they would take twice as long.
 Thanks to concurrency, we are saving time and money, developers have immediate feedback, and clusters created for executing tests are removed faster.

    You can also specify on the TestDefinition level if you want to execute the given test from running concurrently as part of the ClusterTestSuite (**disableConcurrency**).
 That feature might be useful in cases when you don't want to run a test with dependencies on other tests from the suite.